Rob Spillane

 Class Teacher

-At Huili Nursery Hangzhou, we use ongoing formative assessments to ascertain the children’s knowledge and understanding in the different areas of learning.
+At Hiba Academy Hangzhou, we use ongoing formative assessments to ascertain the children’s knowledge and understanding in the different areas of learning.
 Using various methods, such as observations and guided questions, teachers watch children in their daily lives, how they interact with others, how they play, how they learn.
 They will also ask parents how they are at home.
 It helps everyone to build up a picture of the child.

 Each year when the children start Nursery, we undertake a baseline assessment of their knowledge.
 It lets each teaching team know where the child is in their learning journey as a snapshot, right at the beginning of the year, enabling teachers to work out the next steps in their learning.

 Teachers must observe each child and listen to how they speak to ascertain all of their incredible knowledge.
 Each teacher begins to learn more about the children.
-We use our school assessment criteria to ensure we meet the guidelines of the Chinese national curriculum and the Huili bilingual model.
+We use our school assessment criteria to ensure we meet the guidelines of the Chinese national curriculum and the Hiba bilingual model.

 Each term, we have an assessment window where each teacher will use observations and discussions with the children to inform them where each child is on their learning journey.